milrosen/comp527project/README.md

-# A general Subject Reduction for Pure Type Systems
+# Subject Reduction for Pure Type Systems

 COMP 527 (Logic and Computation) project on _Pure Type systems_ by Charlotte Marchal, Dashiell Rich, Milton Rosenbaum, and Zhaoshen Zhai.